Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations: Examining the entanglement with Gaussianity metrics

 In Figure \ref{fig:Gaussianity}, entanglement measure results are also included.
-All four plots are at zero losses and $10$nK and equal squeezing strengths ($r_1=r_2=0.3$) to simplify Gaussianity measures and show changes with squeezing angle.
-The logarithmic negativity is calculated from the Gaussian statistics of the state only.
-Therefore, if only the Gaussian fields are considered, the entanglement persists and is still boosted by the squeezing.
-This happens at the angles where Duan's measure is minimum.
-Since the $E_N$ does not consider the higher-order statistics, the maxima in Duan's measure must be due to the non-Gaussian entanglement in the optical output adding to the measured value.
-The results from the Gaussianity metrics further confirm this.
-Where there is non-Gaussian entanglement, the fourth-order cumulant measure should be higher since the correlations for non-Gaussian entanglement persist throughout the higher-order cumulants (keeping them nonzero).
-Using Genoni's measure, however, a different depiction of the changes in the overall Gaussianity.
-This metric will be positive not only when there is tripartite entanglement but when there is bipartite entanglement between one optical field and the OMO.
-This is because it measures how the pure three-mode state was poorly approximated by the two-mode Gaussian state created from the measurement data.
-Consequentially, this minima in this measure highlight where the squeezing boosts the Gaussianity, which are the same regions where the squeezing boosts the $E_N$.
-These regions must not pertain to tripartite entangled states and thus correspond to the production of Gaussian photon-photon entanglement by the OMC.
-The $E_N$ is maximum where the squeezing increases the Gaussianity.
-However, where the squeezing reduces the Gaussianity, the $E_N$ is not zero, implying higher overall entanglement at points of low Gaussianity.
-Duan's measure here shows that the non-Gaussian regions have the highest relative entanglement.
-The fourth-order cumulant better reflects regions of high non-Gaussian entanglement, confirmed by the Duan measure results since it depends on some of the higher-order correlations in the cumulant matrix.
-The cumulant metric is maximum where tripartite entanglement is maximum.
-These results are consistent with the quantum noise results, when input quantum noise is maximum entanglement (including tripartite entanglement)is maximum.
+All three plots are at zero losses and $10$nK and equal squeezing strengths ($r_1=r_2=0.3$) to simplify Gaussianity measurement and to show dependence on squeezing angle.
+Nonzero logarithmic negativity is indicative of bipartite entanglement between the propagating fields; this entanglement can be controlled via adjustments to the squeezing strength and angles.
+Duan's measure is minimum where the Logarithmic negativity is maximum, despite both being measures of entanglement.
+Since the $E_N$ does not consider the higher-order statistics, the maxima in Duan's measure must be due to the changes in the entanglement entropy that persists in system at certain optical squeezing parameters.
+The results from applying Genoni's Gaussianity metric reveal these parameters.
+Genoni's measure will be positive not only when there is tripartite entanglement but when there is any entanglement between a measured optical field and the OMO.
+This is because it measures how poorly the pure three-mode state was approximated by the two-mode Gaussian state created from the measurement data.
+Specifically, here it measures how much information is lost or gained ( to or from the OMO ) when squeezing is applied to the input fields versus without squeezing.
+Consequentially, minima in this measure highlight where the squeezing reduces entanglement with the OMO, these are regions where the squeezing can boost the $E_N$ relative to unsqueezed input.
+These regions must correspond to weaker tripartite entanglement as well.
+These results are consistent with the quantum noise results, when input quantum noise is maximum entanglement (including tripartite entanglement) is maximum.

 \FloatBarrier